honeybadger26/otree_rule-following-as-signal/README.md

 # Todo - Simon

-- Demographic survey
-	- Gender question -- code it the same way as in groupreputation3 project [Simon: I would avoid doing this.
-Looking back, that code was a bit hacky to achieve what I needed.
-I've made this free text entry instead.]
-		- [Toby: no, I really need it coded in the same way as groupreputation3.
-This is an ethics committee requirement on how we gather this data.]
 - Instructions program
 	- Request payID, in the same way you coded it for groupreputation3.
 This program to come as last page in the Instructions program.
 	- Delete Information Brochure page